-- 1. Have pupils reflect on Year 6: - Proudest moment/achievement - Best/favourite memory - Something they found challenging - Something they remember about a trip/visit/outing/ performance - · A time that made them laugh - A time when they were worried/scared - 2.
-This can be in pairs or as a group discussion have the pupils record their personal reflections on their own memory box sheet - 3.
+- 1. Have pupils reflect on Year 2: - Proudest moment/achievement - Best/favourite memory - Something they found challenging - Something they remember about a trip/visit/outing/ performance - · A time that made them laugh - A time when they were worried/scared - 2.
+This can be in pairs or as a group discussion have the pupils record their personal reflections on their own memory box sheet written or drawn - 3.
 Explain that they can look back at these special moments and add additional memories as they are made even ones where we felt challenged are highly valuable as once we have mastered something we can remember how far we have come - 4.
 Once the memory box sheet is glued into their journals explain that they will be given their journals to take home by their class teacher - 5.
-Ensure respective class teachers receive the journals and hand out to the pupil and adult at home time parents need to know that the journal is to be kept safe over the summer, looked at and taken into secondary school at the start of term - 6.
+Ensure respective class teachers receive the journals and hand out to the pupil and adult at home time parents need to know that the journal is to be kept safe over the summer, looked at and taken back into school at the start of the first term in Y3 - 6.
 Class teachers to hand out the 'What to do over the summer holidays' sheet to parents./carers with the journal

-Activity 2: Year 6 Transfer Self-assessment - 5 minutes
+Activity 2: Year 2 Transfer Self-assessment - 5 minutes

-For the pupils to assess their own readiness for transfer to secondary school
+For the pupils to assess their own readiness for transfer to KS2